 Tom's Guide (formerly Gear Digest) chose Trax Play as one of the "Best GPS Trackers for Kids 2017."
 Trax updated its former model and slashed the price.
-It costs about $100 on Amazon, and shipping is free, but you will need a contract with T-Mobile network for data use.
+It costs about $100, but you will need a contract with T-Mobile network for data use.
 Trax Play is tiny, weighs about an ounce, clips or threads onto a belt or clothing, slips into a pocket or a backpack, and has a long-lasting lithium battery, depending on the update frequency you set.
 It's useful for playground toddlers and preschoolers, latch-key kids, teens who drive - and pets.
 It also features:

 - Live outdoor tracking as often as every ten seconds